 Let me count native Texans from the past to the present:

 - 1st Generation: My great4 grandfather John Slocumb and great4 grandmother Sarah Slocumb (nee.
 Shoat) are the first Texans.
-They moved to Bastrop, Texas, sometime before 1848.
-Some data points to the possibility they originally hailed from Louisiana.
-I found no date of their arrival in Texas.
+They moved to Bastrop, Texas, sometime before 1846 (birth of Harrison Slocumb).
+Data points to John originating from Maryland and Sarah from Louisiana.
+I found no date of their arrival in Texas but do have census information that they lived in Travis County (“No Township Listed”) in 1840 and 1842.
+That would they mean moved to Texas while it was still the Republic!
+Woo-hoo!!!
+Talk about native Texans!!!

 - 4th Generation: George P. Brown, Jr., aka “Partie” (say par-TEE) was born in 1887 in Houston.
 He is my great grandfather and married my great grandmother, Erma Lee Franks.